 If you make this, leave a comment with the change you tried or the detail that mattered most in your kitchen.
 I always like hearing which small adjustments are worth repeating.

 One final note from testing: I get the best results when I set everything out before starting and clean as I go.
-With bahama breeze chicken pasta, that means the last few minutes are about tasting and texture instead of scrambling for a tool.
+With Bahama Breeze chicken pasta, that means the last few minutes are about tasting and texture instead of scrambling for a tool.
 It sounds small, but it makes the recipe feel calm, and calm cooking usually tastes better.

-When I make bahama breeze chicken pasta, I take a minute to set up the ingredients before heat, batter, or dough is involved.
+When I make Bahama Breeze chicken pasta, I take a minute to set up the ingredients before heat, batter, or dough is involved.
 That sounds ordinary, but it keeps me from overcooking one piece while looking for another.
 With ingredients like jerk seasoning, low-sodium chicken broth, extra-virgin olive oil, the recipe tastes cleaner when each part is measured, trimmed, and ready before I begin.

-I also give the finished bahama breeze chicken pasta a short pause before serving when the recipe allows it.
+I also give the finished Bahama Breeze chicken pasta a short pause before serving when the recipe allows it.
 Bread slices cleaner, sauces settle, muffins firm up, and fried foods stop sputtering.
 That little rest is not wasted time; it is usually the difference between food that looks rushed and food I am happy to put on the table.